 A primary goal of the Targeted Prekindergarten is to provide a quality program to three and four year old income eligible children so that they can successfully transition to kindergarten.
 In order to be eligible for Targeted Prekindergarten several factors are considered including income and family circumstances.
-The program is funded 89% by a state grant and the remainder by local school district funds.
+The program is funded 89 percent by a state grant and the remainder by local school district funds.
 The program is free to parents.

 Our programs provide: